imwally/rfcsearch/README.md

 [RFC](https://www.ietf.org/rfc.html) search results in JSON format.

-This is an API server that scraps data from RFC Editor's [search](https://www.rfc-editor.org/search/rfc_search.php) page and returns the results in JSON format.
+This is an API server written in Go that passes search parameters to RFC Editor's [search](https://www.rfc-editor.org/search/rfc_search.php) page and returns the results in JSON format.
 It takes advantage of [PuerkitoBio's](https://github.com/PuerkitoBio) excellent